MachFour/R2B2/README.txt

 tempo_phase_estimator - for something that takes in (single dimensional) feature data and creates several tempo and phase estimates at regular intervals

-beat_predictor - for something that takes in tempo and phase estimates over time, aggregates them, and predicts a single most likely future beat time

 Concrete classes:

 odf_klapuri -